Wandalen/wTools/module/core/former/Readme.md

 # }
 ```

-In this example, the `Parent` struct functions as a container for multiple `Child` structs, each identified by a unique child name.
+In this example, the `Parent` struct functions as a collection for multiple `Child` structs, each identified by a unique child name.
 The `ParentFormer` implements a custom method `child`, which serves as a subformer for adding `Child` instances into the `Parent`.

 - **Child Definition**: Each `Child` consists of a `name` and a `description`, and we derive `Former` to enable easy setting of these properties using a builder pattern.
 - **Parent Definition**: It holds a collection of `Child` objects in a `HashMap`.
 The `#[setter(false)]` attribute is used to disable the default setter, and a custom method `child` is defined to facilitate the addition of children with specific attributes.